jwmi/BayesianMixtures.jl/examples/Nmix-source/README.txt

-This folder contains the files for Peter Green's Nmix program for Bayesian analysis of univariate normal mixtures, implementing the approach of Richardson and Green, Journal of the Royal Statistical Society, B, 59, 731-792 (1997). https://people.maths.bris.ac.uk/~mapjg/Nmix/
+This folder contains the files for Peter Green's Nmix program for univariate normal mixtures with a prior on the number of components.
+This implements the reversible jump MCMC (RJMCMC) approach of Richardson and Green (1997), Journal of the Royal Statistical Society: Series B, 59(4), 731-792. https://people.maths.bris.ac.uk/~mapjg/Nmix/

 ----------------------------------------------------------------------